Committees

 ISN schools have the purpose of providing an environment in which to enhance the technological experience, gain knowledge on the latest developments in neurochemistry, and foster interactions among scientists worldwide with the aim of increasing scientific exchange, collaborative research and training opportunities.

-Caroline Rae, (ISN Secretary, ex officio), Australia
+Caroline Rae (ISN President, ex officio), Australia

 Alessandro Prinetti (ISN Treasurer, ex officio), Italy